 It is seamless for writers to make the transition to technical writing based on their experience.
-While shifting from a completely different field to technical writing gets tricky and thus requires more effort and struggle for beginners to master it.
+While shifting from a completely different field to technical writing gets tricky and thus requires more effort and struggle for beginners to master.
 But what is the career path for technical writers?
-Let’s dive into more details.

 If you wish to become a technical writer, there’s good news for you that no specific college degree or certification is required, and you can join the community of tech writers based on writing skills.
 But it is recommended to join online courses and stay updated with the technical writing knowledge to gain more experience.
 Technical Writer HQ offers multiple technical writing certificates that will help you nourish your technical writing skills.

 If you want to gain more exposure, then join the writing internship opportunities in the engineering and IT fields.
 Such fields require more technical knowledge, and you can cherish your skills.

 Most technical writers earn $60-70k annually.
 The employment rate is also expected to rise by 200% by 2029.
 Hence there’s no doubt that you can earn well by joining the technical writing industry.